-In addition to her studio practice, Carr advocates for artists and arts organizations by working on the board of the Forward Arts Foundation, and the Cherokee Garden Library at the Atlanta History Center.
+In addition to her studio practice, photographer Carolyn Carr advocates for artists and arts organizations by working on the board of the Forward Arts Foundation and the Cherokee Garden Library at the Atlanta History Center.
 Past board work includes the Hambidge Center for the Arts and Sciences, the Fulton County Arts Council, and the Castleberry Hill Neighborhood Association.
-Carr lives and works in Atlanta, GA and Western North Carolina.
+Carolyn Carr lives and works in Atlanta, GA, and Western North Carolina.

 Carolyn Carr's works include bright, colorful, and radiant images that are an amalgam of striking contrast, caught in sensational angles.
 Her diverse work seeks visionary beauty in ordinary objects that viewers encounter.